rexposadas/simulate-archive/README.md

 		simulate.Add("http://google.com")  // add you own endpoint here }

 That's it.
-This will make a GET request on `google.com` and print out the response.
-You can checkout the sample apps under the `apps` folder.
+This will make a GET request on your API endpoint and print out the response.